-Beans are often disregarded as boring or thrown into a dish as an afterthought, but there are a multitude of reasons why beans should be the highlight of any dish.
+Beans are often disregarded and either thought of as boring or thrown into a dish as an afterthought, but there are a multitude of reasons why beans should be the highlight of any dish.
 Not only are beans a good source of low-calorie protein and a great source of fiber, they can be quite flavorful when prepared correctly.
 Canned and dried beans are inexpensive and easy to keep in the cupboard for whenever inspiration strikes.
-Make tonight bean night in your house with these 10 easy tips!
+Make tonight bean night in your house with these 10 easy tips

-- Dessert.
 This may seem like the scariest tip, but beans can actually be added to some of your favorite desserts.
 Black beans added to brownies results in a moist and decadent treat.
-Try this flourless brownie recipe from Whole Foods Market for a protein-packed dessert (http://www.wholefoodsmarket.com/recipe/flourless-brownies).
+Try this flourless brownie recipe from Whole Foods Market for a protein-packed dessert (https://www.wholefoodsmarket.com/recipe/flourless-brownies).

 *When using canned beans, rinse thoroughly in a colander to remove any excess sodium.

-Natalie Rizzo is a Master of Science candidate in Nutrition and Exercise Physiology at Teachers College, Columbia University.
+Natalie Rizzo has a Master of Science in Nutrition and Exercise Physiology from Teachers College, Columbia University.
 While in school, Natalie works for Veggiecation, where she conducts healthy kids cooking classes and teaches nutrition education to children.
 Natalie is also passionate about living a healthy and active lifestyle, and she works for a Board Certified Specialist in Sports Dietetics (CSSD).
-Follow Natalie on Twitter http://twitter.com/NatalieRRizzo

 1. How can I still eat a hearty meal packed with protein but without all the calories from meat?